-OVERVIEW: The philanthropic project of former Goldman Sachs partner Larry Linden, its focus is on market-based approaches that can provide long-term financing, mostly for land protection.
+OVERVIEW: The philanthropic project of former Goldman Sachs partner Larry Linden, the Linden Trust for Conservation focuses on market-based approaches that can provide long-term financing, mostly for land protection.

 First, as far as grants go, the largest recipients are Resources for the Future and the WWF.
 The former has received as much as $600,000 in one recent year, and the latter closer to $1 million.
 This is pretty significant, considering that the Linden Trust usually only grants around $2 million a year.
 But it does give smaller, though still significant, amounts to other environmental groups, including World Resources Institute, the EDF, the NRDC, the Wildlife Conservation Society and the Chesapeake Bay Foundation.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)